50 Worst Habits for Your Heart

 Black and green tea contain flavonoids, which are plant chemicals known to provide many health benefits, including reversing inflammation and artery plaque buildup.
 According to Harvard Health Publishing, studies have shown that drinking green and black tea regularly can reduce your likelihood of a stroke or heart attack.
 Dr. Howard Sesso from Brigham and Women's Hospital, says, "Tea is a good source of compounds known as catechins and epicatechins, which are thought to be responsible for tea's beneficial health effects."

-The Remedy Rx: Consider adding one to three cups of black or green tea to your daily routine.
+The Rx: Consider adding one to three cups of black or green tea to your daily routine.
 However, don't go overboard by implementing a daily regimen of green tea extract pills or an excessive amount of tea.
 The correlations between tea and heart health are loose, so you shouldn't bank on it as a magical drink that guarantees to keep heart disease at bay

 You're Not Eating the Rainbow